microsoft/Application-Insights-Workbooks/Documentation/Visualizations/CompositeBar.md

 ## Graphs visualization

-The following images shows the settings for composite bar renderer for Graphs visualization(type Hive Clusters) and the final result using the same JSON data mentioned above.
+The following images show the settings for composite bar renderer for Graphs visualization(type Hive Clusters) and the final result using the same JSON data mentioned above.

 ![Image showing composite bar settings for graphs](../Images/CompositeBarGraphsSettings.png)